Louis E. SolaCounsel: Clark Jennings

 Commissioner Sola earned his A.A. in history from Parkland College; a B.S. in Management from the Nova Southeastern University and a M.S in international finance from the University of Illinois, and served as an adjunct professor at Florida State University between 1999 and 2001 where he taught classes in small business, finance and entrepreneurship.
 He is an avid fan of Miami Marlins baseball and has two children, Carolyn and Anthony Sola.

 Thank you very much.
 It is my honor to be here today with all of you.
-In my short time at the FMC, I have had the opportunity to meet with many of our stakeholders and visit several different ports; but coming home to Miami is a special treat.
-Estoy… Read More »
+In my time at the FMC, I have had the opportunity to meet with many of our stakeholders and visit several different ports; but coming home to Florida is always a special treat.
+It… Read More »